shuosc/auto-selfreport/README.md

 ```

-(The time of cron above is in UTC timezone)
+(The time of cron above is an UTC time)

 Then, add secrets at your own repository's <a href="../../settings/secrets">Settings-Secrets</a>